JesseCook/SpotifyDataProject/README.md

 ```
 python3 SpotifyTopData.py username
 ```
 Here, use your Spotify username in place of where username is used in the above code snippet.
-This will run the script and your top artists and tracks will be shown.
+This will run the script and you will be redirected to give permission to access your account data.
+Once you accept you will be directed to Google, except it will have a much longer URL.
+Copy and paste the full URL back into the terminal and press enter.
+Next, your top artists and tracks will be shown.
 They will be broken up by month, year, and all time.
 Also, it will show your most listened to genre for each time range.

 Enjoy!